-What do you need to excel at social media marketing in 2016?
-Same as you would need in any other year, but it’s a great time to take a step back and reinvent our social media presence for the new year as follows:
+What do you need to excel at social media marketing today?
+If you’re looking to take a step back and reinvent our social media presence, my advice is as follows:

 A Revised Social Media Strategy